emorydunn/SwiftOccupancy/README.md

 1. Flash the Ubuntu Server 21.10 to your SD card with Raspberry Pi Imager
 2. Plug the SD card back into your computer for initial config
 3. Add WiFi settings in `network-config`
-   - Triple check that your editor hasn't fucked up the indentation because YAML is picky
+  - Triple check that your editor hasn't changed the indentation because YAML is picky
 4. Copy the `bcm2710-rpi-3-b.dtb` file to `bcm2710-rpi-zero-2.dtb`
   - Until Ubuntu officially supports 64-bit on the Zero 2 this needs to be done
 5. Boot your Pi and SSH in